Understanding your timetable

 Tutorials, labs and studios

-In addition to your lecture you'll have either a:
+In addition to your lectures you'll have either a:

 - 50–minute tutorial, or